-The Southwest Minnesota Private Industry Council, in partnership with several Minnesota West Community and Technical College campuses hosted the 2020 Breaking Traditions events in partnership with several secondary school districts across workforce service area 6 including: Dawson-Boyd High School, Marshall Senior High School, Minnesota River Valley Education District’s Area Learning Center, Jackson County Central, Worthington ISD518 Education Learning Center, and Worthington ISD High School.
+The Southwest Minnesota Private Industry Council, in partnership with several Minnesota West Community and Technical College campuses hosted the 2020 Breaking Traditions events in partnership with several secondary school districts across workforce service area 6 including: Dawson-Boyd High School, Marshall Senior High School, Minnesota River Valley Education District’s Area Learning Center, Jackson County Central, Worthington ISD518 Eduction Learning Center, and Worthington ISD High School.
 Ninety-one (91) students in grades 10-12 engaged throughout the day in hands-on experiences in training programs including Computer Support, Powerline, Small Engines, Electrical and more.
 They had a very positive reaction to working 1:1 with college students in each of the training programs.
 For example, in the Electrical program they wired a light bulb fixture.
 The attendees also had fun learning to braid hair in the Cosmetology program.
 It was fascinating for the students to tour the newly opened power line technician training facility as well.
 The students were able to equip themselves with the uniform and equipment necessary to climb the poles.

 Breaking Traditions is an annual event sponsored by Minnesota West Community and Technical College, and the Southwest Minnesota Private Industry Council.
 The event is designed to encourage high school students to consider a variety of career pathways.